How to create your own WordPress blog in just 5 easy steps. (Last updated March 17, 2017)

 - Create your first blog post and main page content.

 It is a good idea to create several posts filled with pleasing content before going live with your blog website.
-These five steps will have you running a WordPress website for your blog in no time — okay, about 30 minutes.
+These five steps will have you running a WordPress website for your blog in no time.

 Ready to get started?
 Get your domain name and self-hosted service package at Bluehost.